Shame on us if we let the wonders of educational technology and broadband lead to more inequality as opposed to less.

 What is Digital Accessibility?

-Digital, online, web, EIT, ICT...all of these descriptors apply to digital environments and resources that must be designed in a way that is both accessible and usable for people with disabilities who use alternative means of access, like adaptive technology.
+Digital, online, web, electronic and information technology (EIT), information and communication technology (ICT)...all of these describe digital environments and resources that must be designed in a way that is both accessible and usable for people with disabilities who use alternative means of access, like adaptive technology.

 Digital accessibility is necessary for people with disabilities: